 The report starts with an overview of quantitative results of various scenarios, followed by a Table of Contents with the main subjects: Preliminary analysis, Quantitative analysis and Results & Recommendations.
 Three attachments are added to explain some of the definitions used, as well as the computational model.
 A number of reports generated by the model are also made available.
 The report concludes with a reference list.

-There is no direct answer to this question because it highly depends what need to be done.
-Besides that, we have enough confidence in what we deliver, that we are willing to take risk on our own advice.
-For that reason, our fee depends on the kind of agreement which is agreed upon: a fee against a fixed price, a performance fee, or a mix of the both.
+There is no direct answer to this question because it very much depends on what needs to be done.
+Besides that, we have enough confidence in what we deliver, that we are willing to take a risk on our own advice.
+For that reason, our fee depends on the kind of agreement which is decided upon: a fee against a fixed price, a performance fee, or a mix of the both.

-Organizations call us at any phase within a project but most of the time when they want to improve the predictability of their project on, amongst others: Contract strategies, Robustness of schedule, Accelerations of the work, Schedule Recoveries, but ultimately, the effect on their Cash flow.
+Organizations call us at any phase of a project but most of the time when they want to improve the predictability of their project in respect of, amongst others: Contract strategies, Robustness of schedule, Accelerations of the work, Schedule Recoveries, but ultimately, the effect on their Cash flow.